ams/cadr4/README.md

 	* unsorted: contains skeletons directly translated from the schematics; these are to be deleted / merged at some point.

+  - cadr4 (package):

-  - cadr4.vhd: contains a exact transliteration of the original CADR schematics, with a testbench that is capable of running it in cadr4_tb.vhd.
+	* cpu.vhd: contains a exact transliteration of the original CADR schematics

+	* cadr4_tb.vhd: with a testbench that is capable of exercising the CADR.

 New documentation should be written in Markdown.
 At some point this should be migrated back into the [Lisp Machine